O’sulloc Tea House – Popular Korean Green Tea Cafe In Seoul, A Must Visit In Myeongdong

-Its tea houses at Myeongdong, Insadong, Apgujeong, and Daehangno have become a contemporary “Starbucks” like café.
+O’sulloc has tea houses at Myeongdong, Insadong, Apgujeong and Daehangno, and has turned green tea quite hip into a contemporary “Starbucks” like café.

 The Myeong-dong branch includes three floors which has seating areas, tea merchandise section, and even a meeting room.
 Level 1 feels more of a take-and-go, while Level 2 are filled with groups of friends just chilling their time away.

 After much recommendation, it has become the first stop in my itinerary, with a friend commenting that O’Sulloc’s Green Tea Milk Spread is “worth every cent”.

 Drinks wise, the recommended include the Osulloc Green Tea Latte (5,500 Won for Hot, 6,000 Won for Iced), Jeju Tangerine Milk Tea (7,000 Won), Green Tea O Fredo (7,000 Won), and Apple Honey Tea Latte (7,000 Won for Hot and 7,500 Won for Iced).

 That works out to be between SGD$6.60 to SGD$9.00 per beverage, which is considered higher priced than several other casual coffee and tea places within Seoul.

 The Green Tea Latte (6,000 Won) was a small cup, filled much with ice.
 But for whatever contents it contained, I liked it – rather faint green tea bitterness, moderately milky, a comforting drink.